Fine art photography is the most creative area of image capturing. Here, you need to rely on your own ideas and vision.

 You will find a large part of fashion photography focuses on the fine art aspect.
 This is down to fashion houses not selling a product.
 They sell a mood and feeling.

 They are creative and eye-catching, and sometimes shocking.
 This is because they have to be to stand out and grab attention.

-Food photography can be seen in two different ways.
-Those images used for commercial and social media uses.
+Food photography can fall into two different categories.
+Those images used for commercial and social media use.
 And those that follow something artistic.

 To achieve this style, first look at the light.
 Use one light source and keep the shadows and negative space.
-The contrast helps give the images depth.
+The contrast helps to give the image’s depth.

 Fine art wedding photography is an area where a lot of thought has gone into the photography session.